paulosabayomi/broken-web-links-checker-and-analyzer/README.md

 ```

 ## How to run
-it works through the command line and you pass data to it through the python sys module using `sys.argv` the you pass the data from `sys.argv` to the `main()`
+it works through the command line and you pass data to it through the python sys module using `sys.argv` then pass the data from `sys.argv` to the `main()` function as parameter
-function

 ## Command format
 -- Single webpage